-This was one of our most unexpectedly favourite activities in Yungshuo.
+This was one of our most unexpectedly favourite family activities in Yungshuo.
 It was just so much fun and a really great family activity to enjoy together as well as to learn about the Karst limestone mountains that dominate the landscape of this beautiful region.

-The Gold Water Caves is a network of karst caves that you walk through on a guided tour, learning all about them and being shown interesting formations that resemble things like an elephant or a bird of prey or a donut (kind of).
+The Gold Water Caves is a network of karst caves that you walk through on a guided tour, learning all about them and being shown formations that resemble things like an elephant or a bird of prey or a donut (kind of).
 It’s quite commercial - there are even shops inside the caves - but the stall holders aren't pushy at all so just go with it.

-The other special thing about these caves is that the beautiful formations are lit up like Christmas trees with glowing colourful lights an LED rainbows.
+The other special thing about these caves is that the beautiful formations are lit up like Christmas trees with glowing colourful lights and LED rainbows.
 I did not expect to love this but I did.
 I mean you just have to forget about all your judgement about messing with natural beauty and just accept what the caves are and then you will find yourself loving it for what it is!

 These caves are quite elaborate and while I usually like to see caves in their natural state, I just loved the experience of seeing them under coloured lights and really done up like your old aunty with her extra layer of lippie, heavy blue eyeshadow and 20 gold bangles.
 It’s just kitch bedazzlement and we loved it.
 And not in a joking love way, like we actually loved it.
 Don't judge me!!